-Search our public rides and routes database, along with your personal items to quickly add it to the route planner.
+Search our public rides and routes database, along with your personal items to quickly add a route or ride to the route planner.
 Find routes from Ambassadors, clubs, events, or other users.

 - Click the IMPORT EXISTING button at the top of the left side panel.

 - Click each ride or route you want to import; each selection will get a green check mark.

 Use the search field or filter options to narrow the results.
 You can also upload .tcx, .gpx, .fit, or .kml files from your computer directly into the route planner using the Upload File button to the right of the search field.

 Click ADD NEW at the top of the left panel to deselect your first route, and start a fresh route on the same map.

 The route you were editing will turn from red to gray indicating it is inactive.
 Click to add the start point of the second route, and plan as usual.
 You can add as many routes to a single map as you want.

 Pro-tip: When saving multiple routes, use the ‘X’ to clear the confirmation screen to save your other routes.